GorMkrtchyan7/GorMkrtchyan_SocialNetworkAnalysisHomework/README.md

 # GorMkrtchyan_SocialNetworkAnalysisHomework

 Social Network Analysis Homework

 Scenario
-As a member of the marketing department or a marketing agency, your objective is to identify key individuals to target within a limited budget.
+As a member of the marketing department or a marketing agency, our objective is to identify key individuals to target within a limited budget.
 The dataset, connections.txt, consists of edges representing relationships.
-Your task is to assist the marketing specialist in determining the most impactful targets for effective resource allocation.
+Our task is to assist the marketing specialist in determining the most impactful targets for effective resource allocation.

 Tasks
 1. Create a Directed Graph